stoplightio/ui-kit/docs/theme-base.md

 # Theme Base

-UI-Kit does not contain any base theme on its own, but there are least 2 ways to exchange the common values for spacing, colors etc.
-They can be used at the same time.
+UI-Kit does not contain any base theme on its own, but there are least 2 ways to exchange the common values for spacing, colors etc, which can be used at the same time.

 ### Custom theme